Syllabus (Semester 1, 2026)

 - Equity in pedestrian infrastructure provision: who benefits, who is underserved?

-- Pedestrian safety: collisions, exposure to air/noise pollution
+- Pedestrian safety: collisions, exposure to air and noise pollution

 Lab activities

-- Write tests for geofencing, distances, OD aggregation
+- Write tests for geofencing, distances, and OD aggregation

 Lecture topics